IBM-Bluemix-Docs/node/logging.md

 # Logging in Node.js
 {: #logging_nodejs}

-Logs are required to diagnose how and why services either failed or are behaving erroneously.
+Log messages are strings with contextual information about the state and activity of the microservice at the time that the log entry is made.
+Logs are required to diagnose how and why services fail, and plays a supporting role to [appmetrics](appmetrics.html) in monitoring application health.

 Given the transient nature of processes in Cloud environments, logs must be collected and sent elsewhere, usually to a centralized location for analysis.
-Unlike [`appmetrics`](appmetrics.html), logs are not meant to be used for measuring application performance.
-Ideally, applications emit logs as event streams, rely on the environment to collect them, and send them to the right places.

-Apps can be designed to emit logs in JSON format natively so that the logs can be parsed independently of the log aggregation technology (or dashboards) that are used.
-Or, you might want to use a custom parser with custom dashboards for enhanced monitoring.
+The most consistent way to log in cloud environments is to send log entries to standard output and error streams, which leaves the infrastructure to handle the rest.

 ## Adding Log4js support to Node.js app
 {: #add_log4j}